Close Menu

 Because most prostate cancers grow slowly, there is the possibility of curing the cancer.
 However, small cell prostate cancers spread quickly.
 More importantly, small cell carcinomas do not affect your PSA levels.
 Therefore, small cell cancer is not normally found in the early stages when it can be cured.

 As such, the five year survival rate for men with prostate cancer is nearly 100 percent.
 However, the five year survival rate for small cell cancer of the prostate is 20 percent when the cancer has not spread beyond the prostate gland.
 But, the survival rate is less than 5 percent after the cancer has spread.
-Find out more here about the how to win benefits under SSA’s special allowance rules.
+Find out how to win benefits under SSA’s special allowance rules.

 PROSTATE CANCER AND YOUR RESIDUAL FUNCTIONAL CAPACITY (RFC)